AGRINFO AGRINFO logo

 Timeline

-The call for evidence is open until 4 November 2024 (midnight Brussels time).
-The Commission is considering introducing sustainability criteria into the ATQ regime after 2026.
+The European Commission is considering introducing sustainability criteria into the ATQ regime after 2026.

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.